tschm/package/README.md

 * Code formatting with ruff
 * Interactive notebooks with marimo
 * Documentation generation with pdoc
-* Support of a DecContainer
+* Support of a DevContainer

 ## Usage